bryansandw/Sewer_Maintenance/README.md

 # Implementing a risk based GIS prioritization model to optimize routine maintenance of the sanitary sewer system.
-Elizabeth Rentschlar1,
+Elizabeth Rentschlar, (GIS Analyst for Water Distribution) City of Bryan
-1 GIS Analyst for Water Distribution, City of Bryan 10/29/15
+10/29/15

 ##Abstract: